cchvv/Project-Happy-4/README.md

 Also, figures of daily solar energy provided a solar panel, daily solar energy provided by a wind turbine and daily total energy are given.

+It can also be used to calculate the number of solar panels and wind turbines needed to provide enough energy to a specific area.

 ### How to use

     conda install ipython